The Well-Being ROI: Why Every Business Should Focus on Workplace Wellness

 Ethics aside, if you still need bottom-line convincing, here’s some of the ROIs you can expect from employee wellness.

 Employees who have access to wellness programs are almost 20% more likely to enjoy their job and give their overall benefits plans top marks.
-That’s a tough stat to ignore.
+That’s a tough start to ignore.
 But it makes sense: employees who are cared for, care more about their job.

 Wellness programs don’t just create job satisfaction, they create life satisfaction.
 If job satisfaction leads to more productivity.
 Just imagine what life satisfaction can do!
 Many companies now even include wellness goals as part of performance reviews.
 Tracking employee goals helps track wellness program results, but it also shows more investment in your employees.

-Don’t stop at the work day, if you’re invested in making a positive impact on your employee’s life and health overall, they’re sure to thank you with their best work.
+Don’t stop at the workday, if you’re invested in making a positive impact on your employee’s life and health overall, they’re sure to thank you with their best work.

 Of course, healthy and happy employees aren’t going to call in sick or “call in sick” as often.
-The long time savings of reduced absenteeism positively affect your bottom line.
+The long-time savings of reduced absenteeism positively affect your bottom line.